Jamming with Edward!: Contemporary reviews

 Don Ottenhoff of The Grand Rapids Press dismissed the "generally lack-lustre album" as undeserving of its large promotional campaign, believing that the core idea to gather musicians and "just [let] the tapes run", thus capturing a more personal, informal side of the players than on proper Rolling Stones albums, was let down by the album resembling "a thousand other bands who get together in somebody's basement to jam."
 Ottenhoff compared it to another "insipid jam record", George Harrison's Apple Jam (1970), as both are closer to "phonographic fan [magazines] than anything else", and complained that the mixing made the album resemble an old, scratchy 78rpm record.
-Jerry Kholer of The Kansas City Star described it as a occasionally good but sometimes very bad edit of a two-hour jam session that should have ran longer to allow for better material, and felt that, even for a jam session album, it contains "too many lows".
+Jerry Kholer of The Kansas City Star described it as a occasionally good but sometimes very bad edit of a two-hour jam session that should have run longer to allow for better material, and felt that, even for a jam session album, it contains "too many lows".
 The highlight of the album, according to Kholer, is Hopkins' "outstanding piano work", praising his inventive, versatile styles of rock, blues and boogie woogie for rescuing several tracks.